-How we support pupils who are bullied or experience prejudice and discrimination
+How we support children and young people who are bullied or experience prejudice and discrimination

 See also supplementary guidance on preventing and responding to incidents of prejudice and discrimination related to the protected characteristics in the Equality Act 2010.
 Part 1: Tackling Racist Incidents / Creating an Anti-Racist Culture.